-C What you must pay when you get these services Services that are covered for you In-Network Point-of-Service (POS) Medicare Part B prescription drugs These drugs are covered under Part B of Original Medicare.
+What you must pay when you get these services Services that are covered for you In-Network Point-of-Service (POS) Medicare Part B prescription drugs These drugs are covered under Part B of Original Medicare.
 Members of our plan receive coverage for these drugs through our plan.
-Covered drugs include: • Drugs that usually aren't self- administered by the patient and are injected or infused while you are getting physician, hospital outpatient, or ambulatory surgical center services • Drugs you take using durable medical equipment (such as nebulizers) that were authorized by the plan • Clotting factors you give yourself by injection if you have hemophilia • Immunosuppressive Drugs, if you were enrolled in Medicare Part A at the time of the organ transplant • Injectable osteoporosis drugs, if you are homebound, have a bone fracture that a doctor certifies was related to post-menopausal osteoporosis, and cannot self-administer the drug • Antigens • Certain oral anti-cancer drugs and anti-nausea drugs • Certain drugs for home dialysis, including heparin, the antidote for heparin when medically necessary, topical anesthetics, and erythropoiesis-stimulating agents (such as Epogen®, Procrit®, Epoetin Alfa, Aranesp®, or Darbepoetin Alfa) • Intravenous Immune Globulin for the home treatment of primary immune deficiency diseases Prior authorization may be required.
-Non-preferred Part B drugs may be subject to step therapy.
-The most current list of Part B drugs subject to Step Therapy can be found on our website, yoursummithealth.com/medicare/support.
-20% of the total allowed amount for Medicare Part B chemotherapy drugs and their administration.
-20% of the total allowed amount for other Medicare Part B drugs and their administration.
-30% of the total allowed amount for Part B chemotherapy drugs and their administration when using your POS benefit.
-30% of the total allowed amount for other Part B drugs and their administration when using your POS benefit.
+Covered drugs include: Drugs that usually aren't self- administered by the patient and are injected or infused while you are getting physician, hospital outpatient, or ambulatory surgical center services Drugs you take using durable medical equipment (such as nebulizers and In-Network Prior authorization may be required.
+Non-preferred Medicare covered Part B drugs may be subject to Step Therapy.
+The most current list of Medicare covered Part B drugs subject to Step Therapy can be found on our website, yoursummithealth.com/ Point-of-Service (POS) Prior authorization may be required.
+Non-preferred Medicare covered Part B drugs may be subject to Step Therapy.
+The most current list of Medicare covered Part B drugs subject to Step Therapy can be found on our website, yoursummithealth.com/m insulin pumps) that were authorized by the plan Clotting factors you give yourself by injection if you have hemophilia Immunosuppressive Drugs, if you were enrolled in Medicare Part A at the time of the organ transplant Injectable osteoporosis drugs, if you are homebound, have a bone fracture that a doctor certifies was related to post- menopausal osteoporosis, and cannot self-administer the drug Antigens Certain oral anti-cancer drugs and anti- nausea drugs Certain drugs for home dialysis, including heparin, the antidote for heparin when medically necessary, topical anesthetics, and erythropoiesis- stimulating agents (such as Epogen®, Procrit®, Epoetin Alfa, Aranesp®, or Darbepoetin Alfa) Intravenous Immune Globulin for the home treatment of primary immune deficiency diseases medicare/StepTherapy.
+20% of the total allowed amount for Medicare covered Part B chemotherapy drugs and their administration.
+20% of the total allowed amount for other Medicare covered Part B drugs and their administration. edicare/StepTherapy.
+30% of the total allowed amount for Medicare covered Part B chemotherapy drugs and their administration when using your POS benefit.
+30% of the total allowed amount for other Medicare covered Part B drugs and their administration when using your POS benefit.